bernardo-torres/linear-autoencoders/README.md

 - `"lin-cae"`: Our proposed Linear Consistency Autoencoder.
 - `"lin-cae-2"`: A second version of our Lin-CAE trained without gain annealing described in the paper.

 Note: the latents produced by lin-cae models can have very small norms compared to m2l or other autoencoders.
-Depending on your application, you might want to consider normalizing the latents to the standard deviation of your dataset latents before processing.
+Depending on your application, you might want to consider scaling up the latents to match the standard deviation of your dataset latents before processing.

 ### Encoding and Decoding Audio